TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

-# Check if hardlinks are working
+# How to check if hardlinks are working

-You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked  ?
+You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked?

-For this you can use 2 options to check if you got working hardlinks.
+You can use 2 options to check if you got working hardlinks.

-Both ways requires you to login to your terminal with Putty or similar.
+*Both ways requires you to login to your terminal with PuTTY or similar software.*

 ---

-## The ls -al method
+## Method 1: Using ls

 This is the easiest to check in my opinion.

-In your terminal cd to your download location or type `ls -al /path/to/your/download/location/`
+In your terminal `cd` to your download location and run `ls-al` or type `ls -al /path/to/your/download/location/`

-You will get a listing of all your files and on the left side you will see a couple of numbers, every files with a number above 1 are hardlinks.
+You will get a listing of all your files and on the left side you will see a couple of numbers, every file with a number above 1 are hardlinks.

 ![!Hardlinks check ls -al](images/hardlinks-ls-al.png)